wp-plugins/community-yard-sale/readme.txt

 == Changelog ==

 = 1.1
-* Enhancements to work better for Canada.
-Can change labels like "State" to "Province" on input form
+* Via setting page, can change labels like "State" to "Province" on input form
+* Via setting page, can omit some fields on the input form
 * Fixed errors reported in WP_DEBUG mode

 = 1.0.5 =